dynatrace-oss/nettracer-bpf/README.md

 ## Contributing

-See CONTRIBUTING.md for details on submitting changes.
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for details on how to submit changes and how to prepare [local development environment](./CONTRIBUTING.md#local-deployment-environment-setup-necessary-tools).

 ## License